jianggll/jianggll/README.md

 - Hi, I’m @jianggll
 - I’m interested in programing, anime.
-- I am good at c.
+- I am good at c and linux.
-- I’m currently learning python.
+- I’m currently learning data structure.
-- My email is jianggl6827@gmail.com

 <!---
 jianggll/jianggll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.